This job is no longer available.

 • Excellent written and oral communication skills

-• Excellent communication skills to non-academic audiences
+• Excellent communication skills to non-academic audience.

 Desirable Criteria

-• Experience in writing policy-relevant publications
+• Experience in writing for publication

-• Experience in conference and workshop organisation
+• Experience in leadership activities

 Skills